Skip to main content

 Schengen Membership

 Iceland is a full member of the Schengen Area, which allows passport-free travel between 30 European countries.
-Once you enter any Schengen country, you can travel to Iceland without additional border checks.
+Once you enter any Schengen country, you can continue to Iceland without additional border checks.

 Iceland is located in Europe.